 A: Yes.
 Participation in other programs does not preclude you from selection for the Dual Investment Program, nor does it give you an advantage over other applicants.
 As long as applicants meet our leadership, andventure criteria, they are eligible.
 Joshua Venture Group seeks to leverage our resources to ensure the greatest impact on the community.
 Therefore, we will take into account the stage and current funding of all applicants and evaluate where our funding and development support will be best leveraged.

-A: The application process for the 2012-2014 Dual Investment Program is now closed.
+A: Information about the application process for the 2014-2014 Dual Investment Program will be available in Spring 2014.
 Please join our email list to stay up-to-date on upcoming opportunities and future announcements about the program.